-Sip on this: Do diet drinks make you fatter?September 3rd, 2013 in Health /
+Sip on this: Do diet drinks make you fatter?September 3rd, 2013 by Joseph Proietto, The Conversation in Health /

 In two separate groups of adolescents, drinking artificially-sweetened drinks was associated with increased body mass index and body fat.
 Credit: Jason Eppink